PantherXOS/wiki.pantherx.org/Installation-digital-ocean.md

 ---
 namespace: guix
-title: Install GuixSD on Digital Ocean
+title: Install Guix System on Digital Ocean
 categories:
  - type:
    - "Guide"
  - location:
-   - "GuixSD"
+   - "Guix"
    - "Server"
    - "Tutorial"
 language: "en"
 ---

-In this tutorial we want to provide a step-by-step guide to transform an existing DigitalOcean droplet to a GuixSD instance.
+In this tutorial we want to provide a step-by-step guide to transform an existing DigitalOcean droplet to a Guix System instance.

 ## Prerequisites

-In order to Install GuixSD on DigitalOcean, we need a fresh droplet with at least 2GB of memory.
-In this tutorial we use a `Debian 9.7` droplet instance as our starting point, and we are installing `GuixSD 1.0.1` on it. using other distributions, you might need to change some parts by yourself.
+In order to Install Guix System on DigitalOcean, we need a fresh droplet with at least 2GB of memory.
+In this tutorial we use a `Debian 9.7` droplet instance as our starting point, and we are installing `Guix 1.0.1` binaries on it. using other distributions, you might need to change some parts by yourself.

 ## Installation Process

 ### Login to Droplet
-In order to install GuixSD, you need to login to your instance with `root` user:
+In order to install Guix System, you need to login to your instance with `root` user:

 ```bash
 ssh -i /path/to/ssh_key root@...
 ```

 ### Required Packages
-We need to install `xz-utils` package in order to extract GuixSD archive:
+We need to install `xz-utils` package in order to extract the archive file:

 ```bash
 apt-get update